How to Teach Sentences to Autistic Children: A Parent’s Guide

 Turn sentence practice into a motivating activity.
 Use their favorite toys, snacks, or activities as rewards for completing sentences.
 For example, say, “You can play with the ball after you say, ‘I want the ball.’”
 Celebrate their efforts, no matter how small, to build confidence.

-5. How long does it take for children with autism to start using sentences?
+5. How long does it take for an autistic child to start using sentences?

 6. What tools can I use to teach sentences?